Please find your specific degree via our undergraduate course list to see if there is likely to be any additional costs.

 - Books: A wealth of learning resources are available in our Library and Learning Centre.
 You may be required to, or prefer to, buy your own copy of key textbooks.
 If you return a book late you will have to pay a fine, and there are charges for losing books or replacing a campus card.
 See the Library FAQ for more information.

-- Printing and photocopying: Although coursework is most commonly submitted online, you may still find yourself in need of our printing or photocopying facilities.
-Our current rates are available to view on our printing, copying and scanning price list.
+- Printing and photocopying: Although coursework is most commonly submitted online, you may still find yourself in need of our printing, photocopying or binding facilities.
+Our current rates are available to view on our printing, copying and scanning and binding price lists.